 It can be seen that the relative female wage ratio in column (2) of Table 3 declines (or increases by less than one) for each consecutive level between illiterate and middle schooling.
 This observed fall in relative female wages contributes towards reducing wife's labor supply with an increase in her education up to middle schooling.
 Thereafter, the relative female wage ratio increases (or change by more than one) for education levels from middle - graduate and above, which would raise wife's labor supply between these education levels.
-These findings are in line with the theoretical predictions in Table 1, column (2), which shows that wife's relative labor supply is positively related with relative female wages.
-Similarly, an increase in relative female home productivity from illiterate to less than primary and middle to higher secondary (denoted by a change of more than one in column (3) of Table 3 for these education levels) would contribute towards reducing female labor supply across these education levels (Table 1, column (3)).
-Column (4) shows that bargaining power of men does not change much when wife's education increases from illiterate to middle schooling while it falls when wife's education increases from middle to higher secondary schooling.
-As predicted in Table 1, column (4), this should contribute towards decreasing the wife's labor supply from middle to higher secondary schooling, holding other factors constant.
-Lastly, column (5) shows that α decreases across successive levels of wife's education, which has an ambiguous effect on wife's labor supply, as discussed theoretically earlier.
+These findings are in line with the theoretical predictions in Table 1, column (2), which shows that wife's relative female home productivity from illiterate to less than primary and middle to higher secondary (denoted by a change of more than one in column (3) of Table 3 for these education levels) would contribute towards reducing female labor supply across these education levels (Table 1, column (3)).
+Column (4) shows that bargaining power of men does not change much when wife's education increases from illiterate to middle schooling.